GautamSindwani/career-website-flask/README.md

 # careers-website-flask
-A careers website for everyone
+A careers website to search jobs